MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/connect-data-source-apis.md

 # Change data source connection strings in Power BI reports with PowerShell - Power BI Report Server

-You can change data source connection strings in Power BI reports in Power BI Report Server using APIs in PowerShell.
+You can change data source connection strings of Power BI reports hosted in Power BI Report Server by using PowerShell to interact with the necessary APIs.

 > [!NOTE]
 > Currently this functionality only works for DirectQuery.
 Support for import and data refresh is coming.